SchwarzIT/onyx/apps/docs/src/basics/accessibility.md

 #### Structure & Hierarchy

-It is important to understand the view of a screen reader to apply it to on your application.
-Streamlining navigation enhances user understanding of app structure and prioritizes essential information.
-Employing various visual and textual cues, including color, shape, text, and motion, contributes to clarity by emphasizing important content.
+It is important to understand the view of a screen reader to apply it to a web application.
+Streamlining navigation enhances the user's understanding of app structures and prioritization of essential information.
+Employing various visual and textual cues (including color, shape, text, and motion) contributes to clarity by emphasizing important content.

 ![image](/assets/structure.png)